Understand EF Core

 The database provider:

-• Is a plug-in library that's designed for a specific database engine, such as SQL Server, Azure Cosmos DB, or PostgreSQL.
+• Is a plug-in library designed for a specific database engine, such as SQL Server, Azure Cosmos DB, or PostgreSQL.

 • Translates method calls and LINQ queries to the database's native SQL dialect.